KM HF - 22 kg

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-Do not bring neodymium magnets close to GPS and smartphones.
+Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.

-Dust and powder from neodymium magnets are flammable.
+Dust and powder from neodymium magnets are highly flammable.

-Avoid drilling or mechanical processing of neodymium magnets.
+Do not attempt to drill into neodymium magnets.
+Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.